baileyherbert/utimes/README.md

 - Supports changing timestamps for symbolic links (with [`lutimes`](#symbolic-links))
 - Throws descriptive errors instead of numbers
 - Modern API with both promises and callbacks written in TypeScript

+Huge thanks to all of the [contributors](https://github.com/baileyherbert/utimes/graphs/contributors) who helped with maintaining and improving this package!